 One of the downsides of riding a motorcycle can be its lack of storage area.
-A car, of course, is a living-room on wheels with enough free space to load a mountain of shopping, a large dog and a couple of kids.
+A car is a living room on wheels with enough free space to load a mountain of shopping, a large dog, and a couple of kids.

 Mountaineers and soldiers manage to carry huge loads on their backs while walking and climbing.
 Water-skiers can even carry their girlfriends upon their shoulders.

 Sitting still on a motorcycle with nothing more than a laptop and a change of clothes to carry shouldn’t be any great stretch.

 Enter the backpack.